IPhone: Sales

 Steve Jobs's initial target was to reach 1% of phone market share in 2008.
 Apple sold 6.1 million units of the original iPhone between Q3 FY2007 (Note: Each company may choose different quarters for their fiscal year.
 Apple's fiscal quarters correspond to the following months: Q1 ends in late December, Q2 ends in late March, Q3 ends in late June, and Q4 ends in late September.

-All references to quarters in this section reference Apple's fiscal year quarters.
+All references to quarters in this section refer to Apple's fiscal year quarters.
 The holiday quarter, the fourth quarter of the calendar year, is referred to as Apple's Q1.

-Since 2011, iPhone releases have consistently occurred in September at the end of Q4, meaning that sales of a new model are mostly reflected in Q1 of the following fiscal year, covering October to December.) and Q4 FY2008, and 11.3 million units of the iPhone 3G in Q4 FY2008 and Q1 FY2009.
+Since 2011, iPhone releases have consistently occurred in September at the end of Q4, meaning sales of a new model are mostly reflected in Q1 of the following fiscal year, covering October to December.) and Q4 FY2008, and 11.3 million units of the iPhone 3G in Q4 FY2008 and Q1 FY2009.
 In 2008, the iPhone reached 1.1% of worldwide mobile phone market share, and 8.2% of the smartphone market.
-During this time it was quickly becoming relevant in North America, and in market share was ranked second in the U.S. in 2009, behind the BlackBerry; in 2010 the iPhone 3GS was the best-selling smartphone in the U.S., the first time that an iPhone device reached top spot in that market.
+During this time it was quickly becoming important in North America, and it ranked second by market share in the U.S. in 2009, behind the BlackBerry; in 2010 the iPhone 3GS was the best-selling smartphone in the U.S., the first time an iPhone reached the top spot in that market.

-iPhone sales grew continuously year-over-year since its introduction until Q2 FY2016.
+iPhone sales grew continuously year-over-year from its introduction until Q2 FY2016.
 The iPhone briefly surpassed BlackBerry in Q4 FY2008, and permanently overtook it starting in Q3 FY2010.
-By 2011, Apple sold 100 million iPhones worldwide, and became the largest mobile phone vendor in the world by revenue, surpassing long-time leader Nokia.
+By 2011, Apple had sold 100 million iPhones worldwide, and became the largest mobile phone vendor in the world by revenue, surpassing longtime leader Nokia.
 Q1 FY2012 marked Apple's best quarterly earnings in its history, with 53% of the company's revenues coming from iPhone sales.
 Phone sales are strongly seasonal, peaking in the holiday season (Apple's Q1).
-With the release of the iPhone 13 in Q1 FY2022, Apple temporarily topped Samsung, with 84.9 million units shipped compared to Samsung's 68.9 million.
+With the release of the iPhone 13 in Q1 FY2022, Apple temporarily topped Samsung, with 84.9 million units shipped compared with Samsung's 68.9 million.
 In most quarters, Apple is the second-largest smartphone vendor by units.
 (Note: Note that Statista presents data in calendar year quarters; Q4 in Statista data corresponds to Apple's FY Q1.)
 Apple sold 223 million iPhones in its financial year 2023 ending September 24.